oeN/oen.github.io/content/posts/expose-an-external-resource-with-a-kubernetes-ingress.md

 - I'm planning to move some service into the cluster and they'll need to reach HA anyway
 - I want to learn as much as I can about Kubernetes and this seemed a good chance

-So, in order to achieve my goal, I basically need one thing how I can point a Kubernetes Service to an external resource?
+So, in order to achieve my goal, I basically need one thing: how I can point a Kubernetes Service to an external resource?

 Wait, why a Service?
 Didn't you mention an Ingress before?
 Yes, you're right but bear with me.